ESPN Sexual Harassment Lawsuit Filed By Ex-Anchor Adrienne Lawrence

 — Adrienne Lawrence (@AdrienneLaw) December 15, 2017

 Adrienne Lawrence originally filed a complaint with the Connecticut Commission on Human Rights and Opportunities, which is typically a procedural prerequisite for cases of this nature.
-As it routinely does, the CCHRO subsequently granted her permission to take the matter into federal court.
+As it routinely does, as do other state agencies across the country, the CCHRO subsequently granted her permission to take the matter into federal court.

 Former ESPN host Adrienne Lawrence hits the media giant with a sexual harassment lawsuit https://t.co/BjdC1k9hdq pic.twitter.com/Mr0z4IqtnQ